Healthdirect Free Australian health advice you can count on.

 What’s the best way to feed my baby expressed breast milk?

-If your baby is used to breastfeeding they might need some support to suck effectively on the bottle.
+If your baby is used to breastfeeding, they might need some support to suck effectively on the bottle.
 Be patient and calm as they learn what’s involved.
-Some babies refuse to suck on a teat but will accept EBM from a small cup or a teaspoon.

 How do I clean my expressing equipment?

-Hand wash using hot soapy water and rinse well.
+Hand wash your equipment after use with hot soapy water and rinse well.
 You could also use a dishwasher set on the hottest cycle.
-You don’t need to sterilise your expressing equipment as long as your baby was born at term and is healthy and meeting their milestones.

 Learn more about cleaning and sterilising baby bottles and equipment.